Skip to main content

 • Deadline.
 The date you need them in hand, not the date of the event itself.

 • Budget range.
-Even rough — “around RM150 a piece” or “total budget RM5,000” gives the shortlist a chance to be useful.
+Even rough, “around RM150 a piece” or “total budget RM5,000” gives the shortlist a chance to be useful.

-You don’t need final answers on all four to start the conversation, but the more you can clarify upfront the faster the quote comes back.
-Three out of four is usually enough to get a useful first response.
+You don’t need final answers on all four to start the conversation.
+The more you can clarify upfront the faster the quote comes back.

-Step 2: Get your artwork together
+Step 2: Get artwork right (the friction lives here)

 This is where most of the friction lives.
 Trophy engraving runs on two kinds of artwork: logos and text.